rob550-docs/rob550-docs.github.io/docs/botlab/setup-guide/mbot-system-setup.md

 ### Install the rest of the MBot Code

-{: .new }
-Update 11/02: All repos under this section are released!

 1. Clone the necessary repos to your Jetson under folder `mbot_ws`
     - **Clone** [RP Lidar Driver](https://gitlab.eecs.umich.edu/rob550-f23/rplidar_lcm_driver) and [MBot Bridge](https://gitlab.eecs.umich.edu/rob550-f23/mbot_bridge)